Green Driver State Incentives in Maryland

 Also, the breakdown for the recharging station equipment rebate program is as follows:

-Maryland is one of 12 participating states of the Transportation & Climate Initiative (TCI).
-This collaboration of Northeast and Mid-Atlantic jurisdictions aims to grow the clean energy economy, shrink oil dependence, and reduce transportation-related greenhouse gas emissions.
-As an eco-friendly driver, you might be interested in TCI's efforts to enhance the environment.
+Maryland is one of the 12 participating states that is part of the Transportation & Climate Initiative (TCI).
+The TCI is a collaboration of Northeast and Mid-Atlantic jurisdictions.
+Its aims is to increase the clean energy economy, decrease oil dependence, and lower greenhouse gas emissions that are related to transportation.
+You can read more about this initiative at the TCI's website.